Duke University

 "William Sanders," published in the MacTutor History of Mathematics Archive in June 2023: https://mathshistory.st-andrews.ac.uk/Biographies/Sanders/

 Gravitational Microlensing Near Caustics II: Cusps On page 39: "We are especially thankful to Meredith Houlton for meticulously checking our calculations."
+(This acknowledgement was unanticipated.
+Thanks are extended to Prof. Arlie Petters MBE for his mentorship during the NSF PRUV Fellowship and this acknowledgement in his journal article.)

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.